ysraell/random-forest-lab/README.md

 ---

-- A good article about Random Forest and feature importance: [](https://medium.com/turo-engineering/how-not-to-use-random-forest-265a19a68576).
+- A good article about Random Forest and feature importance: [How not to use random forest](https://medium.com/turo-engineering/how-not-to-use-random-forest-265a19a68576).

 - [An Implementation and Explanation of the Random Forest in Python](https://towardsdatascience.com/an-implementation-and-explanation-of-the-random-forest-in-python-77bf308a9b76).